Meridiam/xai-assessment/README.md

 To run the prototype benchmark described in the project writeup:

+> [!NOTE]
+> Upon benchmark completion, the results may take a moment to appear.
+This is WAI.

 ```tau2 run --domain xai_domain --agent-llm xai/grok-4-fast-non-reasoning --user-llm xai/grok-4-fast-non-reasoning --num-trials 4 --save-to my_model_xai```

 Results will be saved in `data/tau2/simulations/` under the name `my_model_xai`.